Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

 - [GitHub’s official command line tool (**gh**)](https://cli.github.com/).
 For more on installation see [here](https://github.com/cli/cli#installation).
   - Tip: Must be installed from inside WSL on Windows 10/11).

-- **Zip** which can be installed with the command: `sudo apt install zip` .
-  - Tip: Must be installed from inside WSL on Windows 10/11).
-  - Tip: **zip** is already installed on MacOS per default.

 ### Begin